Sea Creatures Make an Underwater Face; or An Alternative Disciplinary Coherence

 Geometry, the Metrics of Space and Its Architectural Instruments

-Joel Lamere, Massachusetts Institute of Technology
+Joel Lamere, University of Miami

 It is tempting to cast the discipline of geometry as a co-conspirator in the excesses of the digital project.
 The digital turn was accompanied, after all, by breathless proclamations of the promise of “digital formalism,” and “topological space.”
 The prominent discourse of that moment, as exemplified in Greg Lynn’s Animate Form from 1999, spuriously argued that digital processes, and particularly the capacity of computers to handle complex calculus-based curvature, completely liberated architectural form from its earlier constraints.
 In this framework, newly-describable geometries are directly responsible for shedding many criteria that previously conditioned architecture.